 Life as a Westborough townie

-A glimpse into the sweet life of a fitness enthusiast and clean eater
+A glimpse into a sweet life

 Larger than life woman with something to say.

 Life, Liberty, and the Pursuit of Happiness are Not Size Dependent